By MICK ROBERTS ©

 WHAT gave a pub beside Redfern Railway Station its sustenance to thrive, ironically would also lead to its ultimate demise.

-The Bedford Hotel thrived most its 87 years as result of trade generated from its location beside busy Redfern Railway Station.
-The pub traded at the south-west corner of what is today Gibbson and Lawson Streets before it was eventually resumed by the Railway Department and forced to close in 1952.
+The Bedford Hotel survived its 87 years as result of trade generated from its location beside busy Redfern Railway Station.
+The pub traded at the south-west corner of what is today Gibbons and Lawson Streets before it was eventually resumed by the Railway Department and forced to close in 1952.

 Three pubs have served-up beer from the corner, each pushed further east as Redfern Railway Station’s platforms grew in the numbers.